West Suburban Community Pantry Welcomes New Board Members As Global Pandemic Enters Second Year

 Kelly Jeschke is a visionary leader with a strong ability to motivate people.
 She is thrilled to share her results-oriented approach with West Suburban Community Pantry to strengthen her community against hunger.

-Kelly is currently a client finance director of transformation, training and product support at Jones Lang LaSalle, the world’s second-largest public brokerage firm.
+Kelly is currently a customer finance director of transformation, training and product support at Jones Lang LaSalle, the world’s second-largest public brokerage firm.
 She draws on her strong work ethic to lead a large accounting, finance, and project development department; oversee a training and product support team across the United States, Canada, and Latin America; and manage a shared services center in Argentina.

-Previously, she served as a client financial services senior director of global financial controls at R.R.
+Previously, she served as a customer financial services senior director of global financial controls at R.R.
 Donnelley, Inc., the world’s premier integrated communication services provider.
 Prior to that, she held several prominent accounting and finance roles at top companies.

 Kelly received a bachelor’s degree from Webster University.
 She currently lives in Bloomingdale, IL.